britive/access-broker-examples/Postgres/permissions/SuperUser/README.md

 1. **Password Security**: Generated passwords are 16 characters with mixed complexity
 2. **Session Cleanup**: Active sessions are terminated before user deletion
-3. **Privilege Isolation**: Users only get database-level privileges, not server-level
+3. **Complete Access**: Users receive SUPERUSER privileges with full server access
 4. **Audit Trail**: All database operations are logged by PostgreSQL
 5. **Temporary Access**: Users are designed to be short-lived